What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 2. Inventory Management

-Good POS software tracks inventory in real time, so you always know what’s in stock and what needs restocking.
+Good POS software helps businesses track inventory and automate tracking inventory in real time, so you always know what’s in stock and what needs restocking.

 - Auto-updates when items are sold